 GuideNav: User-Informed Development of a Vision-Only Robotic Navigation Assistant for Blind Travelers

-1University of Massachusetts Amherst, 2Daegu Gyeongbuk Institute of Science and Technology, 3University of Maine, 4The University of Texas at Austin,
+1University of Massachusetts Amherst, 2DGIST, 3University of Maine, 4The University of Texas at Austin

 Abstract